m-labs/artiq/doc/manual/flashing.rst

 Writing the flash
 -----------------

 First ensure the board is connected to your computer.
 In the case of Kasli, the JTAG adapter is integrated into the Kasli board; for flashing (and debugging) you can simply connect your computer to the micro-USB connector on the Kasli front panel.
-For Kasli-SoC, ZC706, or EBAZ4205, which use :mod:`~artiq.frontend.artiq_coremgmt` to flash over network, an Ethernet connection and an IP address, supplied either with the ``-D`` option or in your :ref:`device database <device-db>`, are sufficient.
+For :ref:`zynq-devices`, which use :mod:`~artiq.frontend.artiq_coremgmt` to flash over network, an Ethernet connection and an IP address, supplied either with the ``-D`` option or in your :ref:`device database <device-db>`, are sufficient.

 For Kasli-SoC, ZC706 or EBAZ4205:
     ::